Latvia Wedding Traditions

 - Financial support: Traditional gift of €500-2,000 to newlyweds

 Selection criteria: Couples typically choose vedēji who have been married 5+ years and demonstrate qualities they wish to emulate.
 Unlike temporary wedding party roles, vedēji maintain lifelong connections with the couple, similar to godparents in child baptisms.
-This tradition remains fundamental in 92% of Latvian weddings, even among couples incorporating Western elements.
+This tradition remains fundamental in traditional Latvian weddings, even among couples incorporating Western elements.

 Traditional Wedding Processions